scotws/tinkasm/docs/MANUAL.md

 directly to ensure that the assembler handles the sizes correctly.
 These do not encode any instructions.

-`.a8!`, `.a16!` - Tell the assembler to interpret the A register as 8 or 16 bit.
+`.!a8`, `.!a16` - Tell the assembler to interpret the A register as 8 or 16 bit.
 Note the switch to 16 bit only works in native mode.

-`.xy8!`, `.xy16!` - Tell the assembler to interpret the X and Y register as 8 or 16 bit.
+`.!xy8`, `.!xy16` - Tell the assembler to interpret the X and Y register as 8 or 16 bit.
 Note the switch to 16 bit only works in native mode.

-`.emulated!` - Tell the assembler to ensure emulated mode.
+`.!emulated` - Tell the assembler to ensure emulated mode.
 Note this does not insert the control sequences `.a8!` and `.xy8!` as the full directive `.emulated` does.

-`.native!` - Tell the assembler to ensure we're in native mode.
+`.!native` - Tell the assembler to ensure we're in native mode.

 ### Notes on various opcodes